ereppond/housing-recommender/README.md

 ### Hopes for future of model

-*The goal is to be able to recommend houses and neighborhoods based on user preferences along with NLP of the housing descriptions that they have already liked.
-Family type will also be considered when recommending neighborhoods and houses*
+*In the future, I plan on building my dataset to reach cities outside of Washington as well as implementing an app to make this process more accessible*

 ----
 ## Updates
+* May 7, 2018
 * April 26, 2018

 ----
 ### References:
-See [redfin](redfin.com) for reference to data
+See [Redfin](redfin.com) for reference to data